Wolf salute: Usage

 Republican People's Party (CHP) Leader Kemal Kılıçdaroğlu once greeted his supporters with a grey wolf on his way to a rally in Kayseri for the 2017 Turkish constitutional referendum.
 Recep Tayyip Erdoğan reacted to it by saying, "the gray wolf sign made by the CHP leader cannot be erased from my memory", and Kılıçdaroğlu responded with, "we are also nationalists; we are also nationalists."
 Kılıçdaroğlu made the sign again during an election rally in Eskişehir, where he responded with a wolf salute to a supporter who had greeted him with the same gesture.
 Kılıçdaroğlu once again used the gesture prior to the 2023 Turkish presidential election when he was the main opposition candidate against Erdoğan.
 Meral Akşener, a former member of the MHP and the first leader of the Good Party, also frequently made the symbol on many occasions.

 In July 2024, the Good Party began preparing a bill to officially recognise the wolf salute as the “national symbol of the Turks” after the suspension of the national footballer Merih Demiral for 2 matches by UEFA because he made the wolf salute in a match at Euro 2024.

 Recep Tayyip Erdoğan sparked controversy in 2018 when he briefly made the gesture at a rally in Mersin, before changing it to the four-fingered Rabia sign.
 Many saw it as a deliberate attempt to get votes from Turkish nationalists.
 Other Justice and Development Party politicians to have flashed the sign are Foreign Minister Mevlüt Çavuşoğlu and former Prime Minister Binali Yıldırım, who later claimed that he was of Kurdish origin, contradicting the Wolf salute.
 In 2023, when investigating the Grey Wolves in Germany, the Federal Office for the Protection of the Constitution concluded that while the wolf gesture was one of the most famous symbols of the organization, not all users of it may be connected to the Turkish far-right scene in particular.

 In sports

 On 2 July 2024, after the match against Austria in the Euro 2024 in Germany, Turkish association footballer Merih Demiral displayed the salute.
 At the press conference, he stated that it was an expression of Turkish pride and he intends to do it again when the opportunity arises.
 In addition to criticism from politicians and journalists, UEFA started an investigation for alleged inappropriate behaviour.
 On 3 and 4 July 2024, Germany and Turkey respectively summoned the other nation's ambassador to discuss the incident.
 Merih Demiral was suspended for 2 matches by UEFA.
 Erdoğan criticized this decision and compared the wolf symbolism to the German eagle and the French rooster.

 In professional wrestling

-This hand gesture (referred to as "The Turkish Wolf" or as "Too sweet") has been used extensively in American professional wrestling since its introduction by The Kliq.
+This hand gesture (formerly referred to as "The Turkish Wolf", is now presently known as "Too Sweet") has been occasionally used in American professional wrestling as a tribute to The Kliq.